1001pranav/roadmap_learnings/notes/MQTT.md

 - Clients that have subscribed to a topic will receive messages whenever a message is published to that topic by any client.

-### Example Scenario

-Imagine a smart home system with various sensors and devices:

-1. **Temperature Sensor**: Publishes temperature data to the topic `home/livingroom/temperature`.
-2. **Smart Thermostat**: Subscribes to the topic `home/livingroom/temperature` to receive temperature updates and adjust the heating/cooling system accordingly.
-3. **Mobile App**: Subscribes to `home/livingroom/temperature` to display the current temperature to the user.

-### Detailed Steps

-1. **Temperature Sensor (Publisher)**:
-   - Connects to the MQTT broker.
-   - Publishes a message with the temperature data to the topic `home/livingroom/temperature`.

-2. **MQTT Broker**:
-   - Receives the message from the temperature sensor.
-   - Checks which clients are subscribed to the topic `home/livingroom/temperature`.
-   - Forwards the message to the smart thermostat and the mobile app.

-3. **Smart Thermostat and Mobile App (Subscribers)**:
-   - Receive the temperature data.
-   - The smart thermostat adjusts the heating/cooling system based on the received temperature.
-   - The mobile app displays the updated temperature to the user.

-### Quality of Service (QoS) Levels

-MQTT provides three levels of Quality of Service (QoS) to ensure reliable message delivery:

-1. **QoS 0 (At most once)**: The message is delivered at most once, and delivery is not acknowledged.
-This is the fastest but least reliable level.
-2. **QoS 1 (At least once)**: The message is delivered at least once, but it may be delivered multiple times if acknowledgments are lost.
-3. **QoS 2 (Exactly once)**: The message is guaranteed to be delivered exactly once.
-This is the slowest but most reliable level.

-### Retained Messages

-MQTT allows for retained messages, which means the last message published to a topic is stored by the broker and immediately sent to any client that subscribes to that topic, even if the subscription occurs after the message was originally published.

-### Last Will and Testament (LWT)

-MQTT supports a Last Will and Testament (LWT) feature that allows clients to specify a message that should be sent by the broker if the client unexpectedly disconnects.
-This is useful for alerting other clients about the status of a client.

 ## Installing MQTT broker for local

 One popular choice for a local MQTT broker is Mosquitto, which is an open-source MQTT broker.
 Below are the steps to install and run Mosquitto locally and connect to it using a Node.js client.